 Chain Lakes is a small elongated lake in Southern Alberta, approximately 45min S.W. of Nanton.
-I would say that out of all the lakes I've been to, Chain Lakes is probably number one for amenities and family recreation because you're pretty much covered for everything (as far as family recreation goes); from a small cookhouse beside the lake, a decent playground for the kids, information centre, day-use area, campground, and power loop.
+I would say that out of all the lakes I've been to, Chain Lakes is probably number one for amenities and family recreation because you're pretty much covered for everything (as far as family recreation goes); from a small cookhouse beside the lake, a decent playground for the kids, information center, day-use area, campground, and power loop.
 Not to mention the whole area is beautiful and makes for a relaxing day, even if you're just sitting around doing nothing.

 The simplest way to get to Chain Lakes is to head west on the 533 until you reach Cowboy Trail.
 Just drive across Cowboy Trail into the front entrance of Chain Lakes Provincial Park.
 Once you're inside the park just follow the signs to where you want to go.